 Question Three: Client Problems

 What are the main problems your clients are trying to solve when they reach out to you?
+Try to put yourself in your potential client’s shoes.
+What types of obstacles and issues will they run into while trying to reach their goal?

 Question Four: Your Solutions